olgapombo/olgapombo.github.io/curriculum.md

 Recently,  she was  awarded  the Honorary membersip of the “International Association for the Study of Controversies” (AISC).

+## Research interests
+* Epistemology and Philosophy of Science - Unity of Science, Interdisciplinarity, Cartography of Knowledge, Classification, Scientific Image, Scientific Model, Science and Art (Plato, Peirce, Poincaré, Neurath, Bachelard)
+* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
+* History and Philosophy of Encyclopaedia, Hypertext and Internet
+* History and Philosophy of School, Philosophy of Teaching, Museum, Library, Book, Reading.

 ## Education and degrees

 * 2009 – Aggregation in "History and Philosophy of Science", University of Lisbon with the lesson “Tarefas da Epistemologia e Filosofia das Ciências para o século XXI” (Tasks for Epistemology and Philosophy of Science in the XXI Century).